Why CV Metrics Matter to Recruiters

 A teacher can quantify how many students she taught or how much her students improved their standardised test scores as a result of her efforts.

-- Revenue Growth: By how much did you increase revenue on a month-over-month or year-over-year basis?
+- Revenue Growth: By how much did you increase revenue on a month-over-month or year-over-year basis (either in total or for a given product)?

 - Conversion Rate: By how much did you increase conversions?